tortoise/aerich/README.rst

 Install
 =======

-Just install from pypi:
+Just install from pypi (**INVALID**):

 .. code-block:: shell

-    :strike: $ `pip install alice`
+    $ pip install alice

-Bad of pypi project name is used, so only install from source.
+So bad that pypi project name is used, you can only install from source:

 .. code-block:: shell